Dyslexia Assessment and Support for Multisensory Learning in Hurlstone Park

 Based in Campsie, we are just around the corner from Belfield, Belmore, Ashbury, Canterbury, Croydon Park, Clemton Park, Earlwood, Ashfield and Hurlstone Park.

-Achieve growth with a dyslexia tutor
+See improvement with a dyslexia tutor

 Providing tutoring for dyslexic children requires a great deal of patience, as they often experience avoidance behaviours due to feelings of failure.
 Our approach involves incorporating learning activities through games, creating an enjoyable experience that helps to retrain the child’s brain and overcome these barriers.